 Okay, once you are clear on what you are actually spending to acquire customers divide that number by the number of sales that brought you.

-So for example in our Men’s Shirt Tote Bag Business example, let’s say we booked a local craft fair stall for £20 and on the day of the fair we sold 5 bags and the following week someone ordered a bag online and mentioned in the checkout notes that they had first seen our products at the craft fair.
+So for example in our Men’s Shirt Tote Bag Business example, let’s say we booked a local craft fair stall for £20 and on the day of the fair we sold 5 bags and the following week someone ordered a bag online and mentioned it in the checkout notes that they had first seen our products at the craft fair.
 So that’s 6 bags sold as a result of that craft stall booking.

 Craft Fair stall booking fee £20 divided by 6 bags sold = £3.33 cost of advertising per sale.